 - Chemotherapy induced nausea and vomiting

-The following 35 conditions for which acupuncture has been shown to be moderately effective include:
+Acupuncture has been shown to be moderately effective for the following conditions:

 - Acute low back pain